 (CHECK the legal and regular dictionaries!)

 2,) A young man stood before a judge for a traffic ticket.
 The judge asked him to enter a plea.
 The man replied, “I am an idiot.”
 Whatever the judge asked him, he continued to state only that he was an idiot.
 The judge then asked the man if he understood the judge.
 The man replied, “No, I do not understand.
 I am an idiot.”
 After several minutes of this back-and-forth, the judge dismissed the case.
-As the young man turned to walk out of the courtroom, the judge announced to all the other people about to appear before him for traffic offenses that if they would stand up and clearly state that they were an idiot, that person’s case would also be dismissed.
+As the young man turned to walk out of the courtroom, the judge announced to all the other 75-plus people about to appear before him for traffic offenses that if they simply would stand up and clearly state that they were an idiot, that person’s case would also be dismissed.
 NOT one additional person stood up and called himself an idiot.

 The judge and the “idiot” young man clearly recognized the legal game they were playing against each other.
 In regular English, an idiot is defined as a stupid person, etc. However, in “legalese” an idiot is defined as a “private person, layman, from idios, own, private; private man, with no professional status, one who lacks professional knowledge; layman, person lacking skill”.
-The judge was trying to pull the young man into the court’s JURISDICTION, whereas the young man was rebutting the judge’s PRESUMPTION by repeatedly stating that he was a private man with no professional status or skills that would place him under the court’s jurisdiction.
+The judge was trying to pull the young man into the court’s JURISDICTION, whereas the young man was rebutting the judge’s PRESUMPTION of jurisdiction by repeatedly stating that he was a private man with no professional status or skills that would place him under the court’s jurisdiction.